José Bautista: 2010

 Bautista was named co-winner of the American League Player of the Week award for the period ending August 1.
-Bautista hit .545 with five homers and 13 RBI during that span.
+He hit .545 with five homers and 13 RBI during that span.
 On August 26, Bautista hit his 100th career home run against the Detroit Tigers.
 Bautista was again named player of the week for the week ending August 29; in seven games that week, Bautista led the American League with a .500 batting average (10-for-20) and hit four home runs.
 Bautista became the only Blue Jays player to ever win the award three times in one season.
 Bautista won AL Player of the Month for the month of August, in which he hit he led the AL in home runs (12), RBI (24), slugging percentage (.724) and total bases (72), while tying for the lead in extra-base hits (18).
 He finished tied for second with 23 runs and was third with 23 walks.
 He also won the Honda Player of the Month Award, his second such award in as many months.

 On September 17, Bautista set the new Blue Jays single-season home run record with his 48th home run, breaking the record set by George Bell.
-On September 23, Bautista became the 26th player in Major League Baseball history to reach the 50 home run club in one season, and the first Blue Jays player to do so.
+On September 23, Bautista became the 26th player in MLB history to reach the 50 home run club in one season, and the first Blue Jays player to do so.
 His 52nd home run set a new MLB record for the largest single-season increase in home runs, eclipsing Davey Johnson's 38 home run increase from 1972 to 1973.
 Bautista finished the 2010 season with an MLB-leading 54 home runs, the highest total since Alex Rodriguez hit 54 in 2007.
 Bautista won the AL Hank Aaron Award and a Silver Slugger Award, awards for his offensive performance, and finished fourth in the AL Most Valuable Player Award (MVP) voting, behind Hamilton, Miguel Cabrera and Robinson Canó.
 The Toronto chapter of the BBWAA named Bautista the Blue Jays' Most Valuable Player, the Blue Jays' Most Improved Player, and presented him the John Cerutti Award for displaying "goodwill, cooperation and character".